How to Propose and Plan a CCT Meeting

 The Collaborative Conferences Committee (CCC), which oversees CCT conference development, recognizes that organizing a conference can be a daunting task and does not want this concern to prevent individuals from submitting their ideas for unique and important CCT meeting topics.
 Therefore, the CCC has developed a 2-step process.

 To make it easier for interested parties to develop CCT conference proposals, the CCC has designed a pre-proposal application.
 The pre-proposal application can be completed within a few hours and is intended to provide potential conference organizers a streamlined means of having their ideas reviewed by the CCC at an early stage, before formal budget commitments or other specific details are required.
 Completed pre-proposal applications can be submitted to the CCC at any time during the year for review and feedback.

 The CCC will review pre-proposal applications within 30 days of submission and provide feedback on whether the idea should move to the full proposal stage.
 The criteria for evaluation can be found here.

 Step 2: Development and Submission of a Full CCT Proposal

-The CCT Committee will work actively with the organizers to ensure that the prospective CCT meeting is as successful as possible for SOT members.
+The CCC will work actively with the organizers to ensure that the prospective CCT meeting is as successful as possible for SOT members.
 In addition, SOT Headquarters will work with the organizer to prepare a budget and establish meeting pricing.
 (CCT meetings are expected to be revenue neutral or generate a profit for the Society.)